 Conditions, exclusions, and more information is available for each category.
 For more details, please see section 13 of Emergency Order #28.

 - CISA List - (Visit the CISA website for additional guidance and information.)

 - Stores that sell groceries and medicine

 - Food and beverage production, transport, and agriculture

-- Child care settings
+- Child care settings (with restrictions)

 - Organizations that provide charitable and social services

 - Gas stations and businesses needed for transportation

 - Mail, post, shipping, logistics, delivery, and pick-up services

 - Laundry services